-Canada is a booth at the Epcot International Food & Wine Festival serving favorites from Le Cellier restaurant in the same pavilion.
-This post reviews the Canada booth’s menu, along with my thoughts on this (what I think is) overrated booth.
+Canada is a booth at the 2021 Epcot International Food & Wine Festival serving favorites from Le Cellier, which is one of Walt Disney World’s most popular table service restaurants.
+This reviews the Canada Global Marketplace’s menu, shares cuisine photos, and my thoughts on this (what I think is) overrated booth.

 Here’s what you will find on the Canada marketplace booth’s food menu this year at Food & Wine Festival:

 - Canadian Cheddar Cheese and Bacon Soup served with a Pretzel Roll